 A whole-house humidifier will not only allow you to breathe easier during the winter, but also help reduce or eliminate static electricity, keep your wood floors and furniture healthy, and prevent your skin and lips from drying out and cracking.
 At Rick’s Heating & Cooling, we can solve your humidity problems by providing any of the following services:

 - Whole-house humidifier installation– The experts at Rick’s Heating & Cooling can add a whole-house humidifier to your forced air heating system to improve the overall comfort of your home this winter.

 - Whole-house humidifier repair– If you have a whole-house humidifier in your home that isn’t regulating the humidity levels properly, the HVAC technicians at Rick’s Heating & Cooling are here to help you!
 We can repair any problem, large or small!

 - Whole-house humidifier replacement– Although your whole-house humidifier will generally be reliable, it has a limited lifespan and will eventually need to be replaced.
 When that time comes, contact Rick’s Heating & Cooling!
 We can replace your whole-house humidifier quickly and expertly so your home stays comfortable.

 Are you ready to experience home comfort like never before?
 At Rick’s Heating & Cooling, we provide homeowners throughout Maineville, Morrow, Lebanon, Mason, and Cincinnati, Ohio with whole-house humidifier installation, replacement, and repair.
-Call today for a free estimate!
+Call today for an estimate!

 Types of Humidifiers